- »Trick Your Opponents And Keep Them Guessing

 This next trick is growing more popular in poker tournaments.
 You will have seen it yourself dozens of time, no doubt.
 The blinds are 5,000/10,000 and you have a 150,000 stack.
 The ideal play here would be to raise all-in when first to act because you only have 15 big blinds.
 Raising to 149,900 is a trick to consider.

 It works in two distinct ways.
 The first is you’re not actually all-in, despite the fact the rest of your stack is destined to go into the middle.
-This means anyone not paying full attention won’t realise you’ve shoved but not shoved and could fold.
+This means anyone not paying full attention won’t realize you’ve shoved but not shoved and could fold.
 Online poker players often play several tables at once so this trick is easy to miss.

 Secondly, anyone wanting to raise to isolate you has to put in a legal-sized raise.
 This can put some players off doing so and can see your pretend shove go uncalled.